 Even if this affair has some overly cute or farcical flashes, the succession of goofiness and heartache is rather strategic, even mathematical.
-At first, especially any amount of Rebel Wilson onscreen, you should be daring Waititi to land the film in a manner emotionally effective enough to win TIFF's People's Choice Award (over Marriage Story, Parasite) but it doesn’t take long for the agreeable juggling act of silliness and substance to strike a sincere rhythm.
+At first, especially with Rebel Wilson onscreen, you should be daring Waititi to hit an emotive peak high enough to win TIFF's People's Choice Award (over Marriage Story and Parasite) but it doesn’t take long for the agreeable juggling act of silliness and substance to strike a sincere rhythm.
 Waititi himself executes this both on and offscreen, inhabiting young Jojo's idea of Hitler, like a wisecracking devil on the shoulder throughout the entire film.
 Waititi purposely did no research the dictator, which while an adorable way to posthumously stick it to the Naziest Nazi is a little lazy no matter how appropriately ignorance suits the performance.
-His supporting cast – Scarlett Johansson, Sam Rockwell and Stephen Merchant – hand in some of the better performances of their career as they have terrible fun with pronounced stereotypes.
+His supporting cast – Scarlett Johansson, Sam Rockwell and Stephen Merchant – hand in some of the better performances of their career while having terrible fun with pronounced stereotypes.
 Johansson is specifically moving as a mother raising Jojo (the unassumingly extraordinary Roman Griffin Davis) and sheltering a Jewish girl Elsa (the wonderful Thomasin McKenzie) while her husband fights the war.

 Building an organic bridge of empathy as any wholesome film should, Jojo’s steadily sentimental relationship with Elsa elicits an innocent earnestness to reconcile the film’s touchy tonal oddities.
 It’s honestly McKenzie – who maybe is only so good at acting when it comes to playing scruffy homeless girls as in Leave No Trace – preventing Jojo Rabbit from tripping over its own excess of twee by taking every leap of pathos in stride.

 To keep it brief...